forsberg/supervisor-logging-gelf/README.md

 * `GRAYLOG_SERVER`
 * `GRAYLOG_PORT`

+You can set the variables up in the config below as well.

-Add the plugin as an event listener:
+Add the plugin as an event listener in your main `supervisor.conf` of in a conf.d file like `/etc/supervisor/conf.d/logging.conf`:

 ```
 [eventlistener:logging]
-command = supervisor_logging
+command = supervisor_logging_gelf
+environment = GRAYLOG_SERVER=logs.myserver.com,GRAYLOG_PORT=12201
 events = PROCESS_LOG
+buffer_size = 1024
 ```

 Enable the log events in your program: